YPares/nih-faust-jit/README.md

   are just summed together.
 The plugin exposes a Gain parameter to the host.
   Don't forget to use it if your instrument script doesn't perform some volume reduction already.
-- When using polyphonic instruments, voice stealings will result in small audible clicks in the sound.
-To be investigated, but for now set your voice number high enough.
 - Parameters changed via the GUI widgets are not saved in the plugin's state.
   They will return to the default value they have in the script when the plugin is reloaded.